 How to follow-up is dependent on your organization's rules, policies, and customer behavior.
 If 90% of your customers place orders through email, a phone call or text message might seem out of place.
 Similar to if 90% of your orders are placed by phone, an email to a customer to close the loop may not be opened or read.

-This is a process you'll need to lay out and determine when developing your closed loop system in addition to identifying the person who will manage the follow-up.
+This is a process you'll need to layout and determine when developing your closed loop system in addition to identifying the person who will manage the follow-up.

 A closed loop survey process ensures action is taken from survey results.
-It creates a higher level of value and ROI in your market research efforts than just collecting feedback and creating recommendations which often take months, if not years to implement.
+It creates a higher level of value and ROI in your market research efforts than just collecting feedback and creating recommendations that often take months, if not years to implement.

 Although some of these recommendations cover marketing, operations, and strategy, arguably none will have a larger impact on the customer experience than tactical follow-up from closed loop communications.